Paresh95/NLP-Web-App/README.md

 # NLP-Web-App

 A flask web app to showcase some simple Natural Language Processing (NLP) techniques to analyse text.
-The web app is deployed via Heroku.
+The web app is deployed via Heroku (note heroku has depreciated it's free tier as of the 28th November 2022 and hence this app is not currently deployed).

 ### Website link: https://nlp-with-paresh.herokuapp.com/